 You may not be able to contribute during every class, but your overall willingness and effort to participate throughout the semester, in and outside class, will be noted for final evaluation.
 If you have any concerns about this (e.g., you're a shy person), please come talk to me about them.
 I will always listen.

 Your participation in class discussions will be important.
 The discussion should include constructive criticism (of one another's points of view) in which all students are expected to take active part.
 Your critical responses to other students will be considered in assessing your participation in the course.

 Occasional, ordinarily short assignments (e.g., summary of a reading assignment) may be used in assessing your participation.

 Assignments are due before or at the beginning of class on the day they are due (unless otherwise indicated).
-If an assignment does not have a fixed due-date for the entire class (e.g., you get to choose the due-date), please send me an e-mail to let me know that your assignment is on the R-drive.
+If an assignment does not have a fixed due-date for the entire class (e.g., you get to choose the due-date), please send me an e-mail to let me know that your assignment has been submitted on time.

 Assignments turned in late will be penalized an incremental grade per day (any exceptions will be at the discretion of the instructor).
 E.g., a written assignment graded B/C+ will be adjusted to B-/C if a day late or to C+/C- for being 2 days late.
 See below for an explanation of written assignment grade.

 Assignments must be typed and double-spaced and conform to the following specifications—computer formatting manipulations will be noted and will affect the evaluation: